qlrd/miniscript-presentation/main.typ

 #align(horizon + center)[
     #definition(title: "")[
-        (...) an unusual stack-based language with many edge case designed for implementing spending conditions consisting of various combinations of signatures, hash locks, and time locks." @bip379
+        (...) an unusual stack-based language with many edge cases designed for implementing spending conditions consisting of various combinations of signatures, hash locks, and time locks." @bip379
     ]
 ]